nsbgn/pandoc.mk/README.md

 `snel` is the [lightweight](http://idlewords.com/talks/website_obesity.htm) template and a static website generator that I use for my personal website.
 It is currently a work-in-progress, but it is mostly functional.
-It roughly consists of two parts, each of which, I hope, may prove useful to someone:
+It roughly consists of two parts, either of which, I hope, may prove useful to someone:

-1. A simple makefile, to create documents and other resources.
+1. A `Makefile`, to create the pages and an index file.

-2. A logo and a minimalist style to present the above.
+2. A minimalist stylesheet and a logo.

 To install `snel`, do `make install`.
 To then use it with your own project, simply create a `Makefile` with the following lines: